ozgurural/ozgurural.github.io/_pages/about.md

 My technical skillset includes proficiency in programming languages such as C++, and Python, alongside cybersecurity, autonomous robotics, simulations, machine learning, and blockchain capabilities.
 I have successfully contributed to and led engineering teams, delivering impactful projects.

 I actively contribute to the academic community through publications, conferences, and open-source projects, sharing innovations to advance the field.
-My educational journey includes a B.Sc. in Computer Engineering and an M.Sc. in Cybersecurity from METU, a premier technology institute in Turkey.
-I also hold a BBA, equipping me with a strong foundation in technical and business domains.
+My educational journey includes a B.Sc. in Computer Engineering and an M.Sc. in Cybersecurity from Middle East Technical University METU, a premier technology institute in Turkey.
+I also hold a Bachelor of Business Administration, equipping me with a strong foundation in technical and business domains.

 Driven by intellectual curiosity and a passion for leveraging technology to solve complex real-world challenges, I have dedicated my career to pioneering solutions that push boundaries and drive progress.